georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a DUI and a DWI in Georgia?

 Georgia statutes offer guidelines for road usage and acceptable behavior for road users in the state.
 Violations of the state traffic code result in traffic offenses, one of which is a DUI.
-Persons who drive or operate a vehicle while under the influence of alcohol or other intoxicating substances are guilty of a DUI.
+Persons who drive or operate a vehicle while under the influence of alcohol or other intoxicating substances risk being found guilty of a DUI.
 Several factors may aggravate a DUI offense, including the volume of alcohol in the offender’s system, the presence of other persons in the operated vehicle, and whether the offender causes bodily harm or injury to another party.

 Georgia’s Department of Public Safety (DPS) and the courts manage and penalize traffic offenses in the state.